Shepherd Success Academy FAQs

 - Assist you to study smarter by developing skills in time management and goal-setting

 - Gain insight to your own unique learning style

 Each meeting is agenda-based and designed to cover topics related to student success such as time management and note-taking skills.
 A major benefit is that they consist of whatever you need during any point in the semester.

 You may also discuss a range of topics with your coach that relate to challenges you’re experiencing, for instance: if you have questions about any kind of academic policy, feel any undue academic pressure, or want to explore academic options of any kind.
 You can learn to sharpen your learning or life management skills including: college reading and writing, managing stress, motivation and focus, communicating with instructors, and test-taking strategies.

 Is the Academy a large time commitment?

 No—we understand that our students lead busy lives!
-Each student is required to meet with his or her success coach weekly, but we work hard to ensure that that meeting time fits into your schedule.
-Meetings can last anywhere from fifteen minutes to one hour depending on topics that need to be covered and questions/concerns the student has.
-Group meetings are kept at consistent times and designed to support content covered in individual meetings.
+Each student is required to meet with their Success Coach weekly, but we work hard to ensure that that meeting time fits into your schedule.
+Meetings can last anywhere from fifteen minutes to thirty minutes depending on topics that need to be covered and questions/concerns the student has.